Nuclear Medicine Scans

-Nuclear medicine renal scans check on kidney size, position and function and for scarring of the kidneys which may be caused by repeated urinary tract infections.
+Nuclear medicine renal scans check on kidney size, function and signs of kidney scarring which may be caused by repeated urinary tract infections.

 What is a nuclear medicine scan?